 Staff Opinion: As stated above, it appears that the applicant is using alleys as an inappropriate substitute for streets.
 Staff have supported this waiver request in cases where houses place their front entrance on publicly accessible greenspaces with rear-loaded parking.
-However, when Staff have supported this waiver, it was for smaller-scale projects or small sections of larger projects that involved a dozen or two units in locations with limited developable areas.
+However, when Staff has supported this waiver, it was for smaller-scale projects or small sections of larger projects that involved a dozen or two units in locations with limited developable areas.
 In contrast, this proposal seeks to apply this waiver to several hundred units on land that faces little restriction on its developable area.
+Submitted elevations for the backs of these units (where most trips will approach from) are flat and do not provide access for emergency personnel, safety personnel, friends or delivery drivers.
 The proposed site plan relies on alleys to provide access to other alleys, compromising access to these sections of the proposed neighborhood.
 This layout triggers the need for additional waivers from ACCGov development standards, as covered below in Waivers Three, Five, and Six.
 Typically, Staff seeks the least deviation from Code, unless the context of the site or the potential public benefit justify greater deviation-neither of which is the case here.
 Therefore, Staff does not support this waiver.

 3. Waiver from Sec.
-9-25-8(C)3's 3-acre block maximum and block length max of 500 ft.
-(Staff notes that this waiver request also needs to reference Sec.
-9-26-3(O)2.)
+9-25-8(C)3 and Sec.
+9-26-3(O)2's 3-acre block maximum and block length max of 500 ft.